-During recent years the volume of data and the necessary speed of Information Transmission have increased dramatically.
-However, static fund data is still transmitted in a very anachronistic manner.
-To change this the openfunds initiative provides an open, extensible and cost-free standard for disposal to allow an automated transfer and validation of fund data.
+During recent years the volume of data and the speed of information transmission have increased dramatically.
+Static fund data, however, is still transmitted in a very anachronistic manner.
+To improve this situation, the openfunds initiative provides an open, extensible and cost-free standard for disposal to allow an automated transfer and validation of fund data.
 In the end the openfunds initiative aims to improve quality and efficiency in the dissemination of fund information.

 For a quick link to the latest openfunds field definitions please click here.